 Based on the score achieved in the rating model, every customer from the Sovereign Rating segment is assigned a rating grade on a scale of 13 grades.
 In a last step of the rating assignment process, expert judgement in the sense of rating overrides is possible to a limited extent.
 The sovereign rating assigned is a key factor for determining the limits for sovereigns ("issuer rating") and countries ("cross-border risk rating").
 Usually, the country rating also serves as a cap for the assessment of the companies located in a given country ("country ceiling").

 External ratings (ECAIs)

-External ratings are used for securitisations only.
+External ratings are used for securitisations only which is not applicable for the Bank.

 RATING PROCESS

 Mandatory elements of any rating process are defined group-wide.
 These include: